Busuu/generic-cell-controllers/README.md

 }
 ...
 ```
-Again, refer to our [blog](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-1-of-3-18c6cd10a0b3) for more details (by now you may have figured out that you should really read it 😜).
+Again, refer to our [blog](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-1-of-3-18c6cd10a0b3) (by now you may have figured out that you should really read it 😜) or have a look at the example project for more details.
 ### Variable `IndexPath`s
 The `GenericCellController`s use the `IndexPath` they are sent while dequeuing cells to be able to locate that cell in other methods, like `currentCell()`.
 If you insert or delete cells in your `UITableView` or `UICollectionView` without reloading it, remember to manually update the `IndexPath` of the Cell Controllers that may be affected.
 ## How to install